Skip to Main Content

 Police officer opinions regarding the cause of the crash may or may not be admissible in a personal injury trial and may or may not be admitted via the crash report.
 Whether or not the officer is qualified to render such opinions and how much of the crash report comes into evidence is an issue for the trial court.
 General rules for evidence include, is it relevant?
 And is it trustworthy?

-There are many cases in which the investigating officer’s opinions were admitted as proper and many cases in Texas where the officer’s opinions and conclusions were not admissible and required to be redacted from the crash report.
+There are many cases in which the investigating officer’s opinions were admitted as proper, and many cases in Texas where the officer’s opinions and conclusions were not admissible and required to be redacted from the crash report.

 Texas crash reports contain factors and conditions, including the officer’s observations and opinions.
 The trial court will have broad discretion regarding the admissibility of an accident report in Texas.
 How a person deals with a traffic ticket can impact a personal injury case.

-Have Questions About an Injury Accident?
+Have Questions About an Injury Auto Accident?

 Call Baumgartner Law Firm for a Free Consultation About a Car Accident!